tkhq/dart-sdk/packages/sdk-flutter/README.md

   - `onSessionExpired`: Called when a session expires.
   - `onSessionCleared`: Called when a session is cleared.
   - `onSessionEmpty`: Called when the app launches and there is no active session.
+  - `onInitialized`: Called when the TurnkeyProvider's initialization is complete.
+An error is carried in the parameters if something goes wrong.

 ### When are multiple sessions useful?